-Manual Paging
+About Manual Paging

-Your system may be set up so you can manually send a message to a pager.
+Your system may be set up so you can manually send a message to up to four (VISTA-20P Series) or two (VISTA-15P Series) pagers.

-- Your installer programs the paging function key and the pager phone number. - Pressing the paging keys sends the message 999-9999 to the pager. - This message could mean "call home", "call your office", or any other prearranged meaning. - See the Paging chart at the back of this manual for details of the paging setup for your system. - 1.
-Hold pager key 2 seconds.

-Press and hold the programmed Paging Key for at least 2 seconds (wait for beep).

-2. The recipient, on seeing the 999-9999 message, will understand the prearranged meaning of this signal.
+- Your installer programs the paging function key and the pager phone numbers. - Pressing the paging keys sends the message 999-999 to the selected pager. - This message could mean "call home", "call your office", or any other prearranged meaning. - See the Paging chart at the back of this manual for details of the paging setup for your system. - 1.
+Press and hold the programmed Paging Key for at least 2 seconds (wait for beep), then press the pager number (1-4) representing the pager intended to receive the message. - 2.
+The recipient, on seeing the 999-9999 message, will understand the prearranged meaning of this signal.